ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 DKMS source which contains the kernel module and this `dkms.conf` file into the following directory:

-`/usr/src/myModuleName-myModuleVersion/`
+/usr/src/myModuleName-myModuleVersion/

 ### Build and install the module

-When the DKMS source and configure file is ready, launch DKMS tool to build and install the built DKMS module as:
+When the DKMS source and configuration file is ready, launch the DKMS tool to build and install the built DKMS module as:

 ```bash
 $ dkms build -m myModuleName -v myModuleVersion